-Patients are admitted to Unit 87 Thoracic & Vascular Intensive Care (TVICU) following moderate to complex surgical procedures, as a surgical referral from outlying hospitals, or preoperatively for evaluation and treatment.
+Patients are admitted to Unit 87 Thoracic & Lung Transplant ICU (TLTICU) following moderate to complex surgical procedures, as a surgical referral from outlying hospitals, or preoperatively for evaluation and treatment.
 Patients may also transfer from the Emergency Department, procedural areas and from the med/surg floor when increased need for continuous cardiovascular, respiratory, or other acute intervention arises.
-The surgical patient populations include, but are not limited to, post-surgical procedures pertaining to the following: Abdominal aortic aneurysm repair, vascular bypass surgery, lung resection, tracheal and esophageal repair, and lung transplantation.
+The surgical patient populations include, but are not limited to, post-surgical procedures pertaining to the following: Lung transplantation, cannulation for extracorporeal membrane oxygenation (ECMO), lung resection, and repairs of the trachea, esophagus, or diaphragm.
 Surgical adolescent, adult and geriatric patients are the acceptable patient population.

 Patients may be treated for a variety of comorbidities in addition to their acute states.
 Often interventions are ordered and focus on patients in states of septic, hypovolemic, hemorrhagic and/or cardiogenic shock.
 Common medical procedures and therapies performed in the unit include: arterial, central venous, and pulmonary artery line placement, chest tube placement and removal, intubation and extubation, temporary cardiac pacing, mechanical ventilation, continuous renal replacement therapy (CRRT), hemodialysis, percutaneous tracheostomy, hypothermia/temperature management for patients s/p cardiac arrest and cannulation for extracorporeal membrane oxygenation (ECMO).